Skip to Content

 What Is an Annulment?

 An annulment is a legal procedure that declares a marriage void, as though it never existed.
-While a divorce ends a legally valid marriage, an annulment states that, at least from a legal perspective, it never existed because it was invalid from the start.
-Annulment is not as common as divorce, mainly because its requirements are more specific.
+While a divorce ends a legally valid marriage, an annulment means the marriage was never valid under the law.
+Annulment happens less often than divorce because it requires specific qualifying circumstances.

 The Grounds for an Annulment in Oklahoma

-• Fraud or misrepresentation: If one party deceived the other into the marriage through lies or the deliberate concealment of important information, the marriage may be annulled.
+• Fraud or misrepresentation: If one person entered the marriage due to lies or concealment of important facts, the marriage may be annulled.

-• Incestuous marriage: Marriages between close family members, such as siblings or first cousins, are prohibited by law and considered void.
+• Incestuous marriage: Marriages between close family members, such as siblings or first cousins, are not legal in Oklahoma.

-• Underage marriage: If one party was underage and did not have proper consent to marry, the marriage could potentially be annulled.
+• Underage marriage: If one person was underage and did not have legal consent, the marriage may qualify for annulment.

-• Non-consummation: Failing to physically consummate the marriage can, in certain situations, serve as grounds for annulment.
+• Non-consummation: In some situations, the court may consider failure to consummate the marriage as grounds for annulment.

 Settlements in an Annulled Marriage

-In some cases, Oklahoma law on property division, child custody, and spousal support may be impacted by whether you choose the legal path of annulment or divorce.
-In other cases, there may be no difference.
+In some cases, Oklahoma rules for property division, child custody, and spousal support may change depending on whether you seek an annulment or divorce.
+In other circumstances, the outcomes are quite similar.

 Here’s a brief overview: